How to get a parking permit in Houston in 2026

 Placement and Use of the Permit

-After your Houston moving permit is approved, it’s important to use it the right way to make sure your reserved spot is clearly marked and your move goes as planned.
+After your Houston parking permit is approved, it’s important to use it the right way to make sure your reserved spot is clearly marked and your move goes as planned.
 Knowing how to set up and use the permit helps avoid confusion, parking issues, or possible fines on moving day.

-If someone parks in your reserved spot even after signs are posted, you can't tow the vehicle yourself.
-Instead, call Houston Parking Management or dial 311 to report the issue.
-Officers can check your permit and either ticket the vehicle or help have it moved.
-From what we’ve seen, posting signs clearly and ahead of time helps avoid most problems — especially in neighborhoods.
+If someone parks in your reserved spot even after it has been properly marked, you can't tow the vehicle yourself.
+Instead, call ParkHouston or dial 311 to report the issue.
+Officers can check your permit and determine whether the vehicle can be ticketed or moved.
+From what we’ve seen, confirming the reserved space ahead of time helps avoid most problems — especially in busy neighborhoods.

 Even with a permit, you still need to follow Houston’s parking rules.
-Don’t block fire hydrants, crosswalks, bike lanes, or handicap spaces.
+Don’t block fire hydrants, crosswalks, bike lanes, sidewalks, driveways, or handicap spaces.
 The permit gives you access only to the exact space listed — not the whole street.
 If your truck sticks out past the approved area, you could still be fined.

 Alternatives and Tips for Moving Day Parking in Houston